technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 ## Prerequisites

-* A code editor, like VS Code or Atom
+* A code editor, like VS Code, Sublime, or Atom
 * The Vale-compatible implementation of the Microsoft Style Guide, which you can download [here](https://github.com/errata-ai/Microsoft/releases/download/v0.7.0/Microsoft.zip)
 * The Vale [CLI](https://errata-ai.gitbook.io/vale/)

 ## Assumptions

-* You've read [this](https://technicaltidbits.net/projects/config-vale/) post about the basics of the Vale configuration file.
+* You've read [this](https://technicaltidbits.net/projects/configuring-vale/) post about the basics of Vale's configuration file.
 * You have some familiarity with the command line.

 ## Step 1.
 Create project folder